Labour cost structural statistics - levels

 In 2016, the average share of direct remuneration, bonuses and allowances paid in each pay period (D11111) was 61.0 % in the EU and 58.4 % in the euro area.
 The highest share was observed in Malta (81.2 %), followed by Poland (72.5 %) and Denmark (71.3 %).
 The lowest shares were observed in Austria (50.1 %), Czechia (54.2 %), the Netherlands (54.7 %), Italy (55.3 %) and Sweden (55.4 %).

-For social contributions paid by employers (D12) at EU level, the biggest share (19.1 %) of total labour cost was for Employers' actual social contributions (D121).
-In eight EU Member States, they accounted for more than one quarter of the total labour cost: (25.0 %) in Estonia, (25.1 %) both in Slovakia and Italy, (25.4 %) in Czechia, France and Belgium and (27.9 %) in Sweden. the lowest shares were observed in Malta (5.4 %) and Denmark (7.8 %).
+Within social contributions paid by employers (D12), Employers' actual social contributions (D121) was the main component (19.1 % of total labour costs, at EU level).
+In seven EU Member States, the latter accounted for more than one quarter of the total labour cost: (25.0 %) in Estonia ; (25.1 %) both in Slovakia and Italy ; (25.4 %) in Czechia, France and Belgium and (27.9 %) in Sweden.
+Employers' actual social contributions recorded the lowest shares of the total labour costs in Malta (5.4 %) and Denmark (7.8 %).

 The Labour cost survey (LCS) provides details on the level and structure of labour cost data, hours worked and hours paid for employees in the European Union (EU).

 Employees include all persons employed at the observation unit and with an employment contract (permanent or not), except family workers; home workers; occasional workers; persons wholly remunerated by way of fees or commission; board of Director Members; directors/managers paid by way of profit share or by fee; self-employed persons.
 Data do not cover apprentices except in the case of Bulgaria, Latvia, Croatia, Slovenia and Serbia where they represent a low share of the total labour force (less than 1 %).